 The project site traverses young, alluvial valley deposits of the fan type in an area of relatively low relief across the Mojave River.
 The deposits consist of mixtures of silt, clay, sand, pebbles, gravel, and boulders, and are unconsolidated to moderately consolidated and interbedded.
 The subsurface groundwater is tied to the elevation of the Mojave River, making drilling conditions more difficult.

 Keller was retained to construct the drilled shaft, also known as Cast-In-Drilled-Hole (CIDH) pile foundation.
-The abutments of the bridge are supported on each end by 6 each 72-inch-diameter drilled shafts and each of the 12 piers for the bridge are supported on 4 each, 120-inch diameter drilled shafts.
+The abutments of the bridge are supported on each end by 6 each 72-inch-diameter drilled shafts and each of the 12 piers for the bridge is supported on 4 each, 120-inch diameter drilled shafts.
 The working elevation for the bridge piers was 20 feet above the drilled shaft cut-off elevation, resulting in total drilling depths of 115 feet.
 Noise barriers for the project were supported by 12-inch-diameter drilled shafts.

-Drilled shaft quality control on this project was extensive, including: Osterberg Cells (O-Cells), Mini Shaft Inspection Device (Mini SID), Gamma-Gamma Non-Destructive testing techniques, and SoniCaliper.
+Drilled shaft quality control on this project was extensive, including Osterberg Cells (O-Cells), Mini Shaft Inspection Device (Mini SID), Gamma-Gamma Non-Destructive testing techniques, and SoniCaliper.